The Caligula Effect: Release

 The game was released by FuRyu for the PlayStation Vita in Japan on June 23, 2016, and was released by Atlus USA in North America on May 2, 2017, and in Europe on May 9.
-Initially, Atlus USA did not rule out a physical release of The Caligula Effect through Limited Run Games, but eventually decided against it.
 An anime adaptation, Caligula, premiered in Japan in April 2018.

 In November 2017, a remake titled The Caligula Effect: Overdose was announced.
 It was released in Japan for the PlayStation 4 on May 18, 2018, and by NIS America for the PlayStation 4, Nintendo Switch, Windows in North America on March 12, 2019, and in Europe on March 15, 2019.
 The remake, developed by the studio Historia using Unreal Engine 4, features upgraded visuals and gameplay, a new playable female protagonist, new endings, and more supporting characters.

 Reception

 The Caligula Effect received "mixed or average reviews" from critics, according to review aggregator Metacritic.
 Famitsu scored the original version of the game with a 30 out of 40 rating, with an 8/7/8/7 out of 10 breakdown among the four reviewers.
 Josh Tolentino from Destructoid gave the game 4/10, praising the fresh idea and the battle system of the game, but criticized the shallow character bonding system, the long length of battles and the poor performance of the game on the PlayStation Vita.

 The remake fared better among reviewers, with Famitsu giving it with a higher 33 out of 40 score, consisting of ratings from four critics who individually gave it 9/8/8/8.

 It was the second best selling video game in Japan during its opening week, with 31,243 copies sold.
 During its second week, it dropped to eleventh place, with an additional 7,289 copies sold.
 The PlayStation 4 version sold 20,399 copies within its first week on sale in Japan, placing it at first on the all format sales chart.